bhavangowdan/VEEAM-HOL/README.md

 ![veeam1](./images/veeam1.jpg)
 #  Veeam Hands-on Lab for Microsoft Azure
 ## Deploy Veeam VM
-1. After login in to the azure portal in the Search bar search for **Veeam Backup for Microsoft Azure Free Edition** and click on **Veeam Backup for Microsoft Azure Free Edition**
+1. After you login in to the Azure portal, in the search bar type **Veeam Backup for Microsoft Azure Free Edition** and click on **Veeam Backup for Microsoft Azure Free Edition**.
 ![veeam127](./images/veeam127.jpg)
-2. Click on **Create**
+2. Click on the **Create** button.
 ![veeam128](./images/veeam128.jpg)
-3. Enter the details for virtual machine
+3. Enter the details for the virtual machine.
    `````
    Resource Group: Veeam
    Virtual machine name: Veeam